George Billman: Omega-3 fatty acids

 Diagram showing the interaction between omega-3 fatty acids and the cardiac cell membrane (top) with the possible effect on ventricular arrhythmia (bottom).

 In 1994, Billman used his model of SCD to test the ability of omega-3 polyunsaturated fatty acids to prevent fatal arrhythmias.
 In the test, eight dogs otherwise susceptible to ventricular fibrillation were given a direct infusion of fish oil.
 Seven of the eight did not have VF during the test.
-Five of five animals re-tested in a follow-up control test (i.e. without treatment) had VF.
+Five of five animals retested in a follow-up control test (i.e, without treatment) had VF.
 The observed effect most likely resulted from a combination of direct chemical interaction on the cardiac cell membrane and a reduced heart rate caused by the omega-3s.
 The study was picked up by a nationally syndicated columnist, and thus reported in various popular media outlets.
 Follow-up studies in 1997 and 1999 confirmed the results (P<0.005) and found both eicosapentaenoic acid and docosahexaenoic acid (found in fish oil), as well as α-Linolenic acid (found in vegetable oil) to have antiarrhythmic effects.

 The same effect has been shown to occur in humans by other researchers.
-Billman's more recent work has focused on discovering the biochemical mechanisms of the antiarrhythmic effects omega-3 fatty acids, and on whether the same protection can be gained through dietary omega-3 fatty acids.
+Billman's more recent work has focused on discovering the biochemical mechanisms of the antiarrhythmic effects of omega-3 fatty acids and on whether the same protection can be gained through dietary omega-3 fatty acids.
 A 2003 review of the research suggested the effect was due to electrophysiological properties of free omega-3s in sarcolemma.
-Dietary fatty acids are incorporated into membrane phospholipids and are then released during ischemia, suggesting a possible mechanism whereby the cardiac muscle is more resistant to entering arrhythmia under stress.
-However, large-scale clinical trials of dietary omega-3s have been inconclusive, with some studies finding significant reduction in sudden cardiac death and others finding no effect.
-Meta-analysis performed in 2014, found statistically significant reduction in sudden cardiac death (odds ratio (OR) 0.86; confidence interval (CI) 0.76 to 0.98), while 2013 meta-analysis using a different data set found a non-statistically significant reduction (OR 0.82; CI 0.60 to 1.21).
+Dietary fatty acids are incorporated into membrane phospholipids and are then released during ischemia, suggesting a possible mechanism whereby the cardiac muscle is more resistant to developing arrhythmia under stress.
+However, large-scale clinical trials of dietary omega-3s have been inconclusive, with some studies finding a significant reduction in sudden cardiac death and others finding no effect.
+Meta-analysis performed in 2014, found a statistically significant reduction in sudden cardiac death (odds ratio (OR) 0.86; confidence interval (CI) 0.76 to 0.98), while a 2013 meta-analysis using a different data set found a non-statistically significant reduction (OR 0.82; CI 0.60 to 1.21).